What is the U-Pass?

 If your Student ID Card and U-Pass are lost or stolen you must report it to Financial Services immediately.

 MSVU Financial Services

 There will be a $10 replacement fee for the Student ID Card, which you will obtain in the library.
 There will also be a $25 replacement fee for each U-Pass sticker and the University reserves the right to refuse to replace a U-PASS sticker depending on the circumstances.
 Replacement U-PASS stickers can only be obtained by contacting Financial Services at email@example.com.

 The U-Pass fee is mandatory and refunds will only be allowed if:

 - You officially withdraw from the University, or change from full-time to part-time status before the academic ADD/DROP date for the term as defined by Mount Saint Vincent University.
-These dates are September 11, 2019 for the fall term and January 13, 2020 for the winter term.

 - You use the Access-a-Bus system, or have a CNIB pass, and provide proof of registration before the deadline noted below.

 - You are taking all your classes at MSVU remotely and do not regularly travel to campus for at least eight weeks of the term.

 - You are completing a co-operative education work-term, internship, or practica for the fall or winter term and do not travel to campus for at least eight weeks of the term.

 - You are participating in an exchange program for the semester and will not be attending classes at MSVU.